SleipnirGroup/Choreo/docs/usage/expressions-variables.md

 Every expression input has an associated dimension.
 Some are length inputs, some are angle inputs, etc. Some are dimensionless, meaning they accept an expression without units or one where the units cancel out.

+!!! note
-> NOTE: Due to limitations in the parser, radians (`rad`) is an angle unit, not a dimensionless expression.
+    Due to limitations in the parser, radians (`rad`) is an angle unit, not a dimensionless expression.

 These are all the dimensions supported by expression inputs:
 * Number (Dimensionless)